Nome-Teller Highway Scenic Drive

 Take a few hours to explore the Nome - Teller Road, and you’ll be further west than nearly everyone in the United States.
 In fact, you’ll be just 55 miles from Russia, and close to the Bering Strait Land Bridge, the ancient migration route between Asia and North America.

-The Nome – Teller Road travels 73 miles (West) and takes approximately 2 hours one-way without stops.
-Less than 300 people live in tiny Teller, and 85 percent of them are Eskimo living a subsistence lifestyle, making it a truly authentic Eskimo village.
+The Nome – Teller Road runs 73 miles northwest and takes approximately 2 hours one-way without stops.
+The gem of the road lies at its end, at tiny Teller, Alaska.
+Fewer than 300 people live in Teller, and 85 percent of them are Inupiat living a subsistence lifestyle.
 The small size is even more striking when you know that Teller was once a gold rush boomtown filled with 5,000 people.
-But don’t ignore the scenery along the way, which is spectacular.
-You’ll likely see a herd of reindeer grazing in the tundra along the way—it’s owned by a family in Teller and is part of the 25,000 reindeer that roam the Seward Peninsula.
-When you arrive in town, you’ll find one small local store and gift shop.
-And Native crafts are often available from the local people.
+Stop at the small local store and gift shop or talk to locals about finding authentic hand-crafted native items to purchase.